-Problem Managing multiple SQL Servers has its challenges.
+Managing multiple SQL Servers has its challenges.
 One of the big challenges is having to collect data from each of the servers you manage and figure out which servers need attention.
-You can setup a process to connect to each server and collect the data or you can use a third party tool, but SQL 2008 offers a new way of doing this using Central Management Servers.
+You can setup a process to connect to each server and collect the data or you can use a third party tool, but starting with SQL 2008 offers a new way of doing this using Central Management Servers.
 In this tip I show you what this new feature is, how to setup it and how to collect data from all of your servers at the same time.
-And best of all, once it is setup you can even use it on your SQL 2000, SQL 2005 and SQL 2008 servers.
+And best of all, once it is setup you can even use it on SQL 2000 and SQL 2005 servers.

-Solution SQL 2008 introduced a new feature call "Central Management Servers (CMS)" which allows you to administer multiple servers and consolidate the SQL Server registration for all the SQL Server users such as developers, DBAs, etc.
+SQL Server introduced a new feature call "Central Management Servers (CMS)" which allows you to administer multiple servers and consolidate the SQL Server registration for all the SQL Server users such as developers, DBAs, etc.

-You need at least one SQL 2008 Server to setup Central Management Servers
+- You need at least one SQL 2008 Server or later to setup Central Management Servers

 General Structure for Server Groups (How I do it) - Setting up Folders and register servers